-The PPACA, as well as subsequent legislation, such as the BBA, has had an impact on all segments of the health care industry.
+The PPACA, as well as subsequent legislation, such as the BBA, have had an impact on all segments of the health care industry.
 Pharmaceutical and medical device manufacturers have seen an increase in revenues by virtue of additional Americans who have access to health insurance beginning in 2014; however, the legislation imposes on manufacturers a variety of additional rebates, discounts and fees that have curtailed that increase in revenues.
-For example, Medicare Part D beneficiaries within the coverage gap receive a manufacturer funded, 50% point-of-sale discount (in 2017) off of negotiated prices for brand drugs (approved via an NDA or BLA).
-The Bipartisan Budget Act of 2018 increased the manufacturer's subsidy under the program from 50% to 70% of the negotiated price, beginning in 2019.
+For example, Medicare Part D beneficiaries within the coverage gap receive a manufacturer funded, 70% point-of-sale discount off of negotiated prices for brand drugs (approved via an NDA or BLA).
 As another example, the PPACA increased the minimum Medicaid rebate rate from 15.1% to 23.1% of AMP for most drugs approved under an NDA, and increased the Medicaid rebate from 11% to 13% of AMP for drugs approved under an ANDA.
 In another example, under the BBA, generic drugs approved under an ANDA are subject to an additional Medicaid rebate if the AMP for a given quarter exceeds the inflation-adjusted baseline AMP, effective for the first calendar quarter of 2017.
 This price increase penalty previously applied only to innovator drugs.
 For generic drugs, the baseline AMP will depend on when the drug was launched.
 For innovator drugs, the baseline AMP is the AMP for the first full quarter after launch.
-Also, annual fees are imposed on each manufacturer and importer of branded prescription drugs or biologics, based on the ratio of its sales reimbursed or purchased by government agencies to such sales made by all drug manufacturers during the prior year, and based on different sales dollar tiers (the highest being over \$400 million in brand sales, and the lowest being at least \$5 million in brand sales).
+Also, annual fees are imposed on each manufacturer and importer of branded prescription drugs or biologics, based on the ratio of its sales reimbursed or purchased by government agencies to such sales made by all drug manufacturers during the prior year, and based on different sales dollar tiers (the highest being over \$400 million in brand sales), and the lowest being at least \$5 million in brand sales).

 The PPACA also imposed reporting and regulatory requirements.
-For example, the "sunshine" provisions impose reporting requirements and public disclosure requirements on a drug manufacturer's payments to physicians and teaching hospitals, and on drug sample distributions.
+For example, the "sunshine" provisions impose tracking and reporting requirements and public disclosure requirements on a drug manufacturer's payments to physicians and teaching hospitals, and a 2018 amendment will expand these requirements to include tracking of payments to additional types of health care professionals beginning on January 1, 2021, for reporting in 2022.
 Annual reports are due in March of each year.
 The data reported under the "sunshine" provisions are posted in searchable form on a public website.